marniswamy/workbook-comparision/README.md

 Please include a README.md with instructions on how to build and run the solution.

 Please return the solution as a git repository.
 Make regular commits and pushes, so that we can see the evolution of the solution.
 Tar.gz or zip files are fine for delivery

-## Deadline

-You have 48 hours to complete the task.
-We reckon a couple of evenings should be enough.